Contact tracing using Rippl

 Caterers may be operating on an endorsed on-licence.
 This licence does not allow you to deliver alcohol to individuals.

 Anyone who has a licence that is due to be renewed during this shutdown period will be contacted to confirm whether they wish to renew that licence.
-However, we will be unable to process any renewals until we are back to normal business.
-Once businesses are permitted to start trading again we will allocate extra resource to ensure these applications are processed as soon as possible.
+However, we may be unable to process all renewals until the extended reporting period for Police and Medical Officer of Health ends.

 Commercial rates deferrals